 Purpose: CCPAAH provides a forum for community-college professors to exchange ideas, formulate curricula, and further define the community college’s role in the education of art professionals.
 The group also develops sessions for professional conferences and is working to provide a much-needed space for dialogue on matters relating to teaching the arts at community colleges.
-CCPAAH holds an annual meeting in conjunction with the CAA Annual Conference.
+CCPAAH hosts a session and holds a business meeting each year at the CAA Annual Conference.

 Annual Dues: $100